Baptistemontan/leptos_i18n/docs/book/src/reduce_size/01_datagen.md

 impl_data_provider!(MyDataProvider);
 ```

-you will also need some depedencies:
+you will also need some dependencies:

 ```toml
 [dependencies]